 The rectangular piazza of Campo de' Fiori is nestled between the high renaissance structures of Michelangelo to the south (Piazza Farnese) and the Baroque masterpieces of Bernini and Borromini to the north (Piazza Navona).

 What the Italians call La Dolce Vita ("the sweet life") can best be felt in Campo de’ Fiori around sunset.
-But its cool, convivial atmosphere masks a dark history.
-For the square was once one of the landmarks in Rome you really didn't want to end up.
+But its cool, convivial atmosphere masks a dark and turpid history.
+For this square was once one of the main landmarks in Rome where you really didn't want to end up.

 We have the Via dei Balestrari for the crossbow-makers, the Via dei Cappellari for the hat-makers, the Via dei Baullari for those who made the aristocracy's coffersm and the Via dei Giubbonari for a much continued trade - the tailors.

 The Campo de' Fiori is also the site of an ancient cattle fountain known as la terrina (i.e. "soup bowl").
 La terrina is filled daily with freshly cut flowers, a homage to its name and use in ancient Roman days.

 Campo de' Fiori's transforms into a more relaxing atmosphere is at sunset.
 This is the perfect time to relax over an aperitivo in one of the nice wine-bars of the area.